ruggeryiury/rbtools/README.md

 At last, **_RBTools_** comes with a few special Node packages made by myself, such as:

-- [Path-JS](https://github.com/ruggeryiury/path-js): A path utility suite that gathers several functions related to a specific path.
+- [node-lib](https://github.com/ruggeryiury/node-lib): A path utility suite that gathers several functions related to a specific path.
-- [Set Default Options](https://github.com/ruggeryiury/set-default-options): Utility function to merge default options with user-defined ones.
+- [set-default-options](https://github.com/ruggeryiury/set-default-options): Utility function to merge default options with user-defined ones.

 # Special thanks